-This post will teach you how to start a travel blog in less than 10 minutes with a special half-off discount from Bluehost.
+This post will teach you how to start a travel blog in just a few minutes with a half-off discount from Bluehost.
 This is the easiest-to-follow guide online and the only one to offer a free blogging eBook plus a 50% hosting discount.
 It’s not just for travel blogs either, this guide will help you create any type of blog you want.

 The purpose of this guide is to start the best quality blog for the least amount of money possible.
 That is why we’re starting the blog with Bluehost.
 They are the most trusted hosting provider online, and with our discount, they’re also the cheapest.
 If you follow this guide, your new blog won’t cost more than $2.95 / month ($35.40 / year).

-We started our blog back in 2012 and today it earns over $100,000 / year and affords us a life of travel, freedom and adventure.
+We started our blog back in 2012 and today it earns over six figures per year and affords us a life of travel, freedom and adventure.
 We now want to help you to start your blog so that you too can earn money from blogging and pay for travel.

 If you’re having difficulty with any of the steps in this article click the little chat button on the bottom left of the screen, send us a message and we’ll help you out.